fts4vmc/FTS4VMC/MANUAL.md

 ### <a name="vmc-section"></a> VMC ###

-Once an analysis is fully completed and the FTS is found alive it is possible to verify properties expressed using the process algebra compatible with the Variable Model Checker.
+Once an analysis is fully completed and the FTS is found to be live it is possible to verify properties expressed in the logic accepted by the Variability Model Checker [VMC][VMC].
 Properties can be written inside the textarea under the **Verify properties** button.
 After checking if a property is either True or False you can ask a counterexample the see why the formula is False by clicking on the **Show explanation button**.